Updated: Dec 22, 2022

 Companies may opt to prohibit political conversations at work for several valid business reasons.
 Political discussions frequently become rather emotional and personal, as was already established.
 You may lessen workplace disruptions and increase productivity by forbidding them.

 Limiting political discussion at work can also help to avoid situations where there can be conflicts of interest or harm to the company.
-For instance, if a company employs steel in its production processes, a client-facing argument between two employees about the new tariffs could negatively impact the company's profitability.
-Therefore, it often makes sense to tell employees not to discuss politics at work.
+For instance, if a company employs steel in its production processes, a client-facing argument between two employees about the new tariffs could negatively impact its profitability.
+Therefore, telling employees not to discuss politics at work often makes sense.

-Companies may also set dress codes in accordance with California employment law.
+Companies may also set dress codes following California employment law.
 Business owners may therefore forbid customers from donning political T-shirts, buttons, or other paraphernalia.
 Additionally, companies cannot selectively enforce this limitation, allowing some buttons or t-shirts to exclude others.

-The only exception to this rule is anything pertaining to union members.
+The only exception to this rule is anything about union members.
 According to the National Labor Relations Board, employers cannot ban their staff from wearing this attire.

 That said, if you're unsure whether you have a viable case, consult prescreened California labor and employment attorneys ASAP.
-They know their way around the law and could look through your unique case.
+They know their way around the law and could examine your unique case.

 What Are Some Exemptions To Employer Restrictions?